aribamin/MongoMessenger/README.md

 # Collaborations
 Names of anyone you have collaborated with (as much as it is allowed within the course policy) or a line saying that you did not collaborate with anyone else.
+We declare that we did not collaborate with anyone else.